sammereye/flea-tooltip/README.md

+Visit [FleaTooltip](https://fleatooltip.com/) for more details and installation instructions.

-Will add in details, eventually, or maybe never
+Will add in details for running locally/basic installation, eventually, or maybe never.